ppreshant/qPCR-analysis/notes_qPCR.md

 - Also the Rn values need to be background subtracted before values are found, **does sliwin do this?**
 Abandon and move to rdmlpython until this issue is figured out.
 There seems to be too many things needed to make sliwin work - since it is a function written by third party folks, they didn't put that much effort.

-## RDML-linregPCR path

-_Ignore the 1st point_
-- [ ] Need to get R's RDML into a table format, so that sample names from the google sheet can be merged by well
-  - How do you change the sample names in both the data ($getFdata) and metadata ($sample)
-  - Couldn't validate the RDML file saved from R using `$AsXML` as [documented](https://pcruniversum.github.io/RDML/articles/RDML.html) : So this won't open in python.
-It means that sample names cannot be attached in R before handing it off to python in another RDML file
-  	- Could figure out drawing the sample names and attaching it in python
-  	- Could try to get rdmlpython to work using a dataframe instead of an RDML file

-- [ ] Does linregPCR only fit a single run?
-What if I merge the calibration data from another experiment or run, how to make linregPCR process them together?

-_tip:_ use `tojson` to view RDML methods or outputs in plain text

-### Quantstudio exported RDML format
-- [x] Has dyes missing in the RDML file, _fixed in python using `fl.new_dye()` method_
-- How to attach target_names in the RDML file: Currently do it manually in quantstudio

-### R-python integration
-- Make the test_linregpcr.py into a function and call it using `reticulate::source_python("...py")` [documentation](https://rstudio.github.io/reticulate/#sourcing-python-scripts)

-### obsolete: RDML-R-attach names-export
-- R's RDML package's `$AxXML` exported `.rdml` file with  cannot be validated by rdmlpython and shows as almost empty file in RDML-ninja
-	- Looks like the actual data is being written to a temporary folder : `C:\Users\new\AppData\Local\Temp`
-	- View AsXML() method in the RDML class as a learning experience
-- Can avoid the initial R step by just relying on well names, as long as target names are there.
-Load the plate layout just before plotting
-	- How to get target names in for SYBR assays?  _Use manual naming_

 ## 17/1/22
 - Practicing loading rdml files into